-The CAI elementary library is a vibrant place where each class has a library time scheduled once a week to check out books, have story time, learn library skills, or work on special projects.
+The CAI elementary library is a vibrant place where each class has a library time scheduled every six days to check out books, have story time, learn library skills, or work on special projects.
 The library meets the needs of students for book reports and research projects, as well as for recreational reading.

-The elementary library has internet-connected computers available to students as well as a reference area, magazines and an automated circulation system.
+The elementary library has internet-connected Chromebooks available to students as well as a reference area, magazines and an automated circulation system.
 The CAI Libraries use the web-based Destiny Library Management system for cataloging books, circulation needs and reports.
 All library patrons have access to this user friendly system as it allows them to look up and locate books in our library.
 It may be accessed from any internet-connected device and contains many useful educational links from the Destiny homepage https://ca.follettdestiny.com.
 A link to the Destiny program is also found on the Christian Academy website.

-Several special library events are held each year including a Summer Reading Celebration and Scholastic Book Fair.
+Several special events and programs are hosted by the library each year including a Summer Reading Program and Celebration, regularly scheduled Family Literacy Events, Book Fair, Birthday Book Club, and Book Taco.

 Parent and grandparent volunteers are appreciated as they serve in the elementary library for daily classes and for special projects and needs.